leonardr/olipy/README.md

 olipy
 =====

 Olipy is a Python library for artistic text generation.
-It has two main modules.
+It has many useful features.

 queneau.py
 ----------